Last updated on March 14th, 2023 at 03:22 pm

 Extreme performance And Max performance tires

 So the difference between extreme performance and max performance tires is that; one is more toward everyday street driving.
-And max performance tires are focused on more speed racing tracks driving.
-While they both are usable at street and tracks simultaneously but people prefer extreme performance tires for everyday city rides and max performance tires for sporty track drives.
+And max performance tires are focused on more speed racing track driving.
+While they both are usable on streets and tracks simultaneously but people prefer extreme performance tires for everyday city rides and max performance tires for sporty track drives.

-Extreme performance tires give you the best traction and grip in city road with great cornering and brakes.
+Extreme performance tires give you the best traction and grip on city roads with great cornering and brakes.
 On the other hand, max-performance tires might lack traction and grip, but the high-speed cornering and brakes are phenomenal.
 It is totally up to you to decide whichever feature and quality ride you desire the most.

 Ultra high-performance And High-performance tires

 The previous two tires were summer tires, and similar to them these two tires are used competitively on all-season roads.
 One is better at something and the other is better at another.
 With that being said; ultra-high performance tire gives better street ride with better traction and grip along with better winter and wet drive.